-Katie Echols, Executive Director of Research Initiatives and Innovation, Office of Research and Economic Development Kacey Strickland, Director, Office of Research Compliance & Security This session will dissect the case of an obscure US company with a hastily constructed website that drove international health policy and brought major clinical trials to a halt within the span of a few weeks.
+Katie Echols, Executive Director of Research Initiatives and Innovation, Office of Research and Economic Development Kacey Strickland, Director, Office of Research Compliance & Security The Surgisphere Scandal - Based on an article by Catherine Offord in The Scientist Magazine, this seminar is a case study in research misconduct: This session will dissect the case of an obscure US company with a hastily constructed website that drove international health policy and brought major clinical trials to a halt within the span of a few weeks.
 The case centers on a paper published in The Lancet that suggested hydroxychloroquine, an antimalarial drug, was associated with an increased risk of death in patients hospitalized with COVID-19.
 Within days, the study caused public health bodies including the WHO to change strategy and suspend recruitment of clinical trials.
 Shortly thereafter, however, cracks began to appear in the study and the many problems came to light.
 We will discuss how something like this could happen so quickly and whether it could be prevented from happening again.
 We will also consider the legacy for public health.
 General Data Sources: Where to find them Thursday, November 18, 2021 2:00 p.m. - 4:00 p.m.